-One weekend during a summer-study-abroad in Switzerland, a fellow student and I decided to explore a different corner of the country.
+One weekend during a summer study abroad in Switzerland, a fellow student and I decided to explore a different corner of the country.
 So we hopped on the train...

-Then we began hearing something--is that ALPHORN-playing we're hearing?
-We couldn't help but think of the old Ricola-commercials...So we followed the sound, walking and still eating apricots, and ended up finding the source: a rehearsal by an alphorn-band, practicing in the two-thousand-year-old ruins of the Roman amphitheater.
+Then we began hearing something.
+"Is that Alphorn-playing?”
+We couldn't help but think of the old Ricola commercials.
+So we followed the sound, walking and still eating apricots, and ended up finding a rehearsal by an alphorn-band, practicing in the two-thousand-year-old ruins of a Roman amphitheater.